CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive: explicitly differentiates itself from plain HTTP fetch tools (curl/WebFetch) by specifying its niche is JS-rendered pages and Google searches.
-The 'Do not use' clause further reduces conflict risk by clarifying boundaries with other fetching skills.
+The 'Do not use for static doc URLs that WebFetch handles cleanly' clause directly reduces conflict risk with other web-fetching skills.

 3 / 3